 CPR (cardiopulmonary resuscitation) is used when a baby isn’t breathing.
-It is also used when a baby is gasping for breath or and his or her heart stopped beating.
+It's also used when a baby is gasping for breath or his or her heart has stopped beating.
 CPR starts with chest compressions.
-It is followed by rescue breathing.
+It's followed by rescue breathing.
 The chest compressions and rescue breathing are done in cycles.
 CPR does the work of the heart and lungs.

 Take an infant CPR class to learn how to respond to an emergency.
 The class will teach you the right way to do CPR.
 You can take a class online or in person through the American Heart Association or the American Red Cross.

 The information below gives you the basics of infant CPR.
-It is not intended to take the place of CPR training.
+It's not intended to take the place of CPR training.

 An automated electronic defibrillator (AED) is a medical device that checks the heart rhythm of a person who has collapsed or is unconscious.
 If needed, the AED delivers an electric shock to get the heart beating again.
 AEDs are often found in public places.
 You may find AEDs in daycare centers, schools, offices, airports, and shopping malls.

 Tap or gently shake your baby.
 Call out your baby’s name.